konstantin-hatvan/traceability-tool/docs/requirements/Annotation/Annotation.md

 ---
+id: Annotation.Syntax
-id: Annotation
+parent: Annotation
+synopsis: The annotation uses a language-independent syntax
 ---

-# Annotating requirements
+# Annotation Syntax

+The annotation must be language independent.
+Therefore, the program uses a custom, language-independent syntax.

 -   The annotation marker is `@requirement`
 -   The requirement identifiers are comma-separated and wrapped by `#[`